Skip to Content

 7. Gas vs Diesel: The Bottom Line

-Simply put, the bottom line on gas vs. diesel comes down to the bottom line.
-We like diesel-powered RVs for their better fuel economy and higher resale values opposed to gas-powered RVs.
+Simply put, the bottom line on gas vs. diesel comes down to your particular situation and preference.
+We like diesel-powered RVs for their better fuel economy and higher resale values, but have also enjoyed our gas-powered RVs.

-8 Responses to “Gas vs Diesel: Seven Important Truths About RV Fuels”
+9 Responses to “Gas vs Diesel RVs: 7 Important Truths About RV Fuels”

 October 20, 2020at9:26 am, Glen schlosser said: